 As part of the survey, we conducted an extensive online survey and interviewed representatives of organizations from 5 different industries.
 The survey’s findings and results will be analyzed in blog posts throughout the fall of 2022.

-More information about the results (in Finnish):
+More information about the results:

 (This article has been translated from the Finnish original.
 Visit our Finnish blog Intranet-ostajan opas to read the original article.)